 - Use taps that are easy to grip and open

-- Make sure the geyser setting is such that the patient does not get scalded inadvertently
+- Make sure the geyser setting is such that the patient does not get scalded inadvertently (patients may not be able to judge water temperature correctly)

 - Consider using a stable bath stool that the patient can sit on while having a bath